Trung1616/bank-churn-analysis/README.md

 - Checked and removed **duplicate records**.
 - Performed **outlier detection and treatment** using the **Interquartile Range (IQR)** method to identify extreme values in numerical variables.
 - Applied **DBSCAN clustering** to detect potential anomalies in the dataset.
-- Verified the consistency of the dataset before proceeding to analysis and modeling.
 ---

 ### 2. Exploratory Data Analysis (EDA)